Steve Gibson (businessman)

-Stephen Gibson OBE (born 9 January 1958) is a British entrepreneur and the chairman and owner of Middlesbrough Football Club.
-In May 2020, he was listed 481st on the Sunday Times Rich List, with a net worth of £270 million.
+Stephen Gibson OBE (born 9 January 1958) is a British entrepreneur and the chairman and owner of Middlesbrough.
+In May 2024, he was 350th on the Sunday Times Rich List, with a net worth of £640 million.
+He is the second richest person from North East England.

 Gibson was born in Middlesbrough and raised in the Park End area of the town.
 Raised Catholic, he attended local schools, St Pius X Primary and St Mary's College.
 In 1979, he became Middlesbrough's youngest ever Labour councillor, being elected to represent Park End at age 21.
-He is the uncle of Norwich defender Ben Gibson.
+He is the uncle of Stoke City defender Ben Gibson.

 Bulkhaul Limited

 In 1981, he founded Bulkhaul Limited, a company dedicated to the global transportation of bulk liquids, powders and gases.
 He set up the company by borrowing £1,000 from his father.

 The company operates from a UK base with Bulkhaul centres and offices worldwide.
 The company covers the principal global routes in European, Atlantic and Pacific regions, using a sophisticated computerised system to track and monitor its tank units in transit around the world and its own fleet of vehicles, both in the UK, and increasingly in Europe.
-They have done this by building close relationships with most of the world's first class chemical companies.
-Bulkhaul ceased manufacturing at Teesside, but its main base of operations remains in Middlesbrough.
+Bulkhaul ceased manufacturing at Teesside in 2002, but retained its main base of operations in Middlesbrough.

 Gibson is the majority owner of the Gibson O'Neill Company Ltd, the holding company for Bulkhaul with a 75% stake.
 Michael David O'Neill holds the remaining 25%.
-Gibson O'Neill has an annual turnover of £197,692,000, with annual profits of £29,720,000.
+For the year ending 30 June 2024, Gibson O'Neill had a turnover of £234.6 million, with an operating profit of £27.1 million.
 The Gibson O'Neill group includes Bulkhaul, Middlesbrough FC and Rockliffe Hall Hotel.
-Gibson O'Neill profits increased from £5.9m to £23.7m for the year up to 30 June 2015.

-Relationship with Middlesbrough F.C.
+Relationship with Middlesbrough

 Taking control

 Gibson is a lifelong Middlesbrough fan, having attended matches with Chris Kamara at Ayresome Park as a youngster.
 He joined the board as the club's youngest ever director at the age of 26 while Willie Maddren was manager.
 He helped save the club from liquidation by forming a consortium in 1986.
 In 1993, he bought Scottish & Newcastle's shares in the club, and succeeded Colin Henderson as the club's chairman in 1994, owning roughly 90% of the club.